What is PM1

 The major environmental impacts of PM1 pollution are visibility reduction and smog.
 Particulate matter, specifically the ones with a diameter < 2.5 μm alters the absorption and scattering of light in the atmosphere affecting visibility.
-Additionally, the settling of the air-borne particles on plants, soil, and water ecosystems has harmful effects on them.
+Additionally, the settling of air-borne particles on plants, soil, and water ecosystems has harmful effects on them.
 The metal and organic compounds reduce plant growth and yield while the deposition of PM into water bodies affects its quality and clarity.

 Atmospheric particles affect the heating and cooling of the atmosphere.
 Some components of PM such as black carbon promote climate warming while some components such as sulfates and nitrates have cooling properties.
 These particles are also the major precursors of smog.

 The primary step is air particulate monitoring to identify the areas with high particulate levels.
 In addition to this, one can take the following corrective measures: